 Digitally Preserving: El Camino Real de California

-CyArk will utilize the latest in reality capture technologies, such as 3D laser scanning and high definition photography, to accurately map each site along the route.
-The field capture will result in a highly accurate record of the site which will be archived for the future and utilized today to develop conservation tools for professionals and educational materials for 4th graders and the general public.
+CyArk uses the latest in reality capture technologies, such as 3D laser scanning and high definition photography, to accurately map sites along the route.
+The field capture will result in a highly accurate record of the site which will be archived for the future and utilized today to develop conservation tools for professionals and educational materials

 History at Risk